 In 1988, Karen resigned from MCC New York and was subsequently invited by Michael Callen to work for the People with AIDS Coalition.
 She then developed citywide interfaith networks to provide pastoral care for people with AIDS through the AIDS Resource Center and AIDS Interfaith.

+February 1988 after last worship at MCC New York.
 Karen began studying meditation in the 1980’s on her own and began the search for a teacher.
 She traveled to India three times to study at a Siddha Yoga ashram in Ganeshpuri, and in recent years has been studying Buddhism.

 Observing the hideous physical suffering endured by friends with AIDS as well as her interest in healing led Karen to nursing school.
 She completed her BSN at Columbia School of Nursing in 1990 and her MSN from Duke School of Nursing in 1994.
 She worked as a nurse and a nurse practitioner and taught for 15 years in the School of Medicine at Duke University.